-Accredited CACs meet each of the 10 required Standards for Accredited Members.
-In 2021, the Standards for Accredited Members will include three optional standards.
+Accredited CACs meet each of the 10 required National Standards for Accredited Children's Advocacy Centers.
+In 2023, the National Standards for Accredited CACs will include three optional standards.
 The various accredited and non-accredited membership types are listed on our website.
 See also Standards.

-acronyms Do not use acronyms on first reference except those specifically designated as acceptable on first reference within this style guide, regardless of expected familiarity of the intended audience with the work of Children's Advocacy Center.
+acronyms Do not use acronyms on first reference except those specifically designated as acceptable on first reference within this style guide, regardless of expected familiarity of the intended audience with the work of Children's Advocacy Centers.
 Acronyms are usually acceptable on second and subsequent reference with explanation.